View More Images

 From the top of the pass, your route now gently meanders downhill on a forest path through cedar forests and past clear running mountain streams and waterfalls.
 A teahouse in a forest clearing still exists much as it would in days of the Edo Period and provides an alluring environment to rest in and take refreshment.
 A little further on after passing through a quiet, atmospheric hamlet you arrive at Tsumago, perhaps the most picturesque of any surviving post-town in Japan.
 Almost totally overlooked in the modern age, its townscape has remained much as it looked in the heyday of the ancient highway.
 Relax here awhile before continuing your walk through gentle countryside to Nagiso.
 Here, if time allows, cross the intriguing footbridge spanning the Kiso River.
 Momosuke Fukuzawa, one of Japan’s early industrial tycoons, had it constructed at the turn of the 20th Century and enjoyed life here with his partner, Sadayakko Kawakami.
 Once a geisha, at the turn of the 20th Century Sadayakko was lauded in the USA, Europe and Russia, where she performed for Presidents, Tzars and Princes and appeared on the front of Harper’s Bazaar magazine.

 From Nagiso, a local train takes you further up the Kiso Valley to Kiso-Fukushima, the principal, albeit compact town of the region.
-Close to the station is your accommodation, a modern inn, which houses therapeutic onsen hot spring baths and serves a sumptuous evening meal.
+Close to the station is your accommodation, a traditional inn, which houses therapeutic onsen hot spring baths and serves a sumptuous evening meal.

 Meals: Breakfast & dinner.